+- 1. You have allergies to:

+- any other medicines

+- any other substances, such as foods, preservatives or dyes.

+- 2. You have or have had any of the following medical conditions:

+- diabetes mellitus

+- high blood pressure

+- heart valve disorders or certain heart rhythm disorders

+- migraine

-- 1. You have allergies to: - · any other medicines - any other substances, such as foods, preservatives or dyes. - You have or have had any medical conditions, especially the following: - diabetes mellitus - · high blood pressure - heart valve disorders or certain heart rhythm disorders - · migraine - an increased potassium blood level (e.g. due to problems with your kidney/s) and also use diuretics or other medicines that may increase the potassium in your blood. - cancer - hyperhomocysteinaemia, a condition characterised by high levels of the amino acid homocysteine in the blood. - intolerance or allergy to lactose.
+- increased levels of potassium in your blood (which may be due to problems with your kidney/s or taking diuretics or other

+medicines that may increase potassium levels).

+- cancer - hyperhomocysteinaemia, a condition characterised by high levels of the amino acid homocysteine in the blood - intolerance or allergy to lactose.
 These tablets contain lactose. - You are currently breastfeeding or you plan to breastfeed.
 Do not take this medicine whilst breastfeeding.